 For month ahead, the requirement will be taken from either dynamic or non-dynamic providers where deemed economic to do so.
-Please note that where volume in the non-dynamic market cannot be satisfied, this volume may instead be procured in the dynamic market.
-With no primary Non-Dynamic market in existence, procurement of this volume in EFA blocks 3 to 6 will instead be opened to the dynamic market.
+This means that any requirement found in the non-dynamic market may be procured in the dynamic market if considered more beneficial.
+With no primary non-dynamic market in existence, procurement of this volume across any EFA block will instead be taken from the dynamic market.